emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 		- Without ``-g`` option this creates files with function declarations up to the given size with the suffix **_functions.partxxx.js** and a main file with the suffix ".js".
 		- With the ``-g`` option this recreates the directory structure of the C source files and stores function declarations in their respective C files with the suffix ".js".
 If such a file exceeds the given size, files with the suffix ".partxxx.js" are created.
 The main file resides in the base directory and has the suffix ".js".

+.. _emcc-bind:

 ``--bind``
-	Compiles the source code using the :ref:`embind` bindings approach, which connects C/C++ and JavaScript.
+	Compiles the source code using the :ref:`embind` bindings to connect C/C++ and JavaScript.

 ``--ignore-dynamic-linking``
 	Tells the compiler to ignore dynamic linking (the user will need to manually link to the shared libraries later on).